Demystifying the Press Release Format (+ Free Template)

 Press Release Formats by Type

-Here are five common types of media announcements with guidance on what content to include and the specific press release format to follow:
+Here are four common types of media announcements, along with guides on what content to include and the specific format to follow:

 - New hire press release